Complete the FAFSA

 About the Scholarship

 Filling out the Free Application for Federal Student Aid, also known as the FAFSA®, is the most important step you can take to get money to help pay for college.
-All federal financial aid programs, many state aid programs, and some programs offered by individual colleges require students to complete the FAFSA®.
-Because the FAFSA® unlocks so many forms of financial aid, students from families of all incomes should complete the FAFSA®.
+All federal financial aid programs, many state aid programs, and some aid from individual colleges require students to complete the FAFSA.
+Because it unlocks so many types of financial aid, students from families of all incomes should complete the FAFSA.

-With the College Board Opportunity Scholarships, students who fill out the FAFSA® will earn a chance at a $1,000 scholarship.
-If you are ineligible to complete the FAFSA®, you can still earn a chance at the scholarship on your My Action Plan page.
+With the College Board Opportunity Scholarships, students who fill out the FAFSA will earn a chance at a scholarship.
+If you're ineligible to complete the FAFSA, you can still earn a chance at the scholarship on your My Action Plan page.